-00:22:35 Tre'vell Host [Laughs.]
-Help me understand why we think people potentially getting injured-falling off of big red balls, getting accidentally punched in the face by something that juts out of a wall-funny and entertaining.
-00:22:51 Nicole Guest I think it's because it's a little bit of escapism.
+00:23:04 Tre'vell Nicole Host my stairs and I dislocated my ankle.
+So, while we were shooting, I was in a medical boot and [chuckles] it was just like, "Well, hard no. You can't do anything!
+You have to sit.
+You don't even get up.
+You sit.
+You cannot get more injured."
+[Laughs.]
+Help me-help me understand why we think people potentially getting injured, falling off of big red balls, getting accidentally punched in the face by something that juts out of a wall, funny and entertaining.
+I think it's because it's like a little bit of escapism.
 It's just like this fantasy world where people are doing these big, weird obstacle courses and you're like, "I could do that!
 Oooh, maybe I don't wanna do that!
 No, I could do that.
 Oooh, I don't want to!"
 You know?
-Oscillate between gleefulness and horror and it's just-I don't know.
+Honestly, between like gleefulness and like horror and it's just-I don't know.
 It's just funny to watch people fall down.
-I think it's truly 00:23:14 Tre'vell Host as simple as that.
-I see different things happening and I'm like, "Oh, that's probably a concussion, there."
+I think it's truly as simple as that.
+00:23:41 Tre'vell Host I see different things happening and I'm like, "Oh, that's probably a concussion, there."
 Or, "You're going to feel that in the morning and next week, as well."
 [They laugh.]
-It just-and I say that as somebody who's super, like, not physical at all.
+It just-and I say that as somebody who's super like not physical at all.
 I barely want to, you know, walk around the block.
-And I'm just like, "I know that person's going to be super-sore from that."
-But one of the beauties, I think also, of what I've seen thus far of the show is this way that you-even from that clip we just-we just heard, I mean, you talked about this earlier.
-Your style of comedy-retrofitting for this type of show, you get-it can be a little, you know, blue.
-But still family friendly in a really interesting way.
+And I'm just like-I know that person's going to be super sore from that.
+But one of the beauties, I think, also of what I've seen thus far of the show is this way that you-even from that clip we just-we just heard, I mean, you talked about this earlier.
+Your style of comedy-you know, retrofitting for this type of show, you get-it can be a little, you know, blue.
+But like still family friendly in a really interesting way.
 And I can tell, like, when you're untethered, I know.
 I've seen-I've seen some of your shows.
 You can let loose with the best of them.
 But there's this unique balance that I think you find to ensure that anybody could really, you know, watch Nailed It or watch Wipeout .
-00:24:21 Nicole Guest Could you talk to me about finding and perfecting that balance?
+00:24:48 Nicole Guest Could you talk to me about finding and perfecting that balance?
 Yeeeah!
-Well, on Nailed It , the only scripted thing is me explaining the challenges.
+Well, on Nailed It , the only like scripted thing is me explaining the challenges.
 Everything else is like, "Whatever!"
-And then, like, when we're critiquing-I used to do this more so than now, just 'cause like now people know the show and it's like, "Oh my god!
-The woman my daughter loves is looking at my cake being like, 'What the [censored] is this?!"
-So it was, like, I reign it in a little bit more now.
-But in the beginning, I would say-I do work pretty like dirty, like-you're not gonna see a set where I don't talk about being horny or like my [censored] if you see me live.
+And then like when we're critiquing-I used to do this more so than now, just 'cause like now people know the show and it's like, "Oh my god!
+The woman my daughter loves is like looking at my cake being like, 'What the [censored] is this?!'"
+So, it was like I reign it in a little bit more now, but in the beginning, I would like say-I do work pretty like dirty, like-you're not gonna see a set where I don't talk about being horny or like my [censored] if you see me live.
 So, I kind of go very blue, go very much like, "You can't air this," and then work my way backwards to like, "Okay.
-Here's a less dirty version.
+Here's like a less dirty version.
 Here's a very clean version."
 And then editing!
 Editors are great!
 [Tre'vell laughs.]
-00:25:13 Tre'vell Host Editors, they make the show.
-Is there a moment from filming Wipeout that, like, just sticks out to you as being particularly memorable for you?
-00:25:20 Nicole Guest Yeah, there was this one man.
-I wish I could remember his name.
-He said it so many times; maybe it was Dan?
-I don't remember.
-But he just didn't do it.
-He just stood there the whole time and would, like, pretend to do it.
-He would like, "Euugh!"
-And then he'd go, "No." And he'd go, "Euugh!"
-And then, "No."